Create a Slack Workspace for Your Course from Canvas — and Meet Coursebot

 Why use Slack in your course?

 Messaging platforms such as Slack are familiar to students and can be a good way to augment your course communications.
 Slack can be used to:

 - conduct virtual office hours

 And Slack archives information so students can easily search a channel’s conversation history to find what they need.

-Although private channels can be created in the workspaces generated in Canvas, by default the general channel and all Coursebot-created channels will be available to students.
-For that reason, it may be better to submit a Slack workspace request for workspaces intended for the teaching community only.
+Teaching team collaboration: In the workspaces generated in Canvas, the general channel and all Coursebot-created channels will be available to students for workspaces generated in Canvas.
+For that reason, it may be better to submit a Slack workspace request for workspaces intended for the teaching team only.